jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

     * Operand

-* For example, imagine trying to load data from a RAM address into register A
+* For example, imagine an instruction to load data from a RAM address into register A

     * The operation/operator is --- load data into register A
     * The operand is --- the RAM address of the data to be loaded into register A